Laxmi Prasad Devkota: Early life

-Learning and style
+Literary career

 Devkota contributed to Nepali literature by starting a modern Nepali language romantic movement in the country.
 He was the second writer born in Nepal to begin writing epic poems in Nepali literature.
 Nepali poetry soared to new heights with Devkota's innovative use of the language.

-Departing from the Sanskrit tradition that dominated the Nepali literary scene at the time, and being inspired from the Newar language ballad song Ji Waya La Lachhi Maduni, he wrote Muna Madan (मुनामदन) (1930), a long narrative poem in a popular Jhyaure bhaka (झ्याउरे भाका) folk tune.
+Departing from the Sanskrit tradition that dominated the Nepali literary scene at the time, and being inspired by the Newar language ballad song Ji Waya La Lachhi Maduni, he wrote Muna Madan (मुनामदन) (1930), a long narrative poem in a popular Jhyaure bhaka (झ्याउरे भाका) folk tune.
 Muna Madan is undoubtedly the best-selling book in the history of Nepali literature.
 The 2003 film Muna Madan, which was Nepal's official entry for the Best Foreign Language Film at the 76th Academy Awards, was based on this poem.
-The work received immediate recognition from the Ranas—the country's rulers at the time.
-Muna Madan tells the story of Madan, a traveling merchant, who departs to Tibet in a bid to earn some money leaving behind his wife, Muna.
+The work received immediate recognition from the Ranas—the country's ministers at the time.
+Muna Madan tells the story of Madan, a traveling merchant, who departs for Tibet in a bid to earn some money leaving behind his wife, Muna.
 The poem describes the thematic hardships of the journey: the grief of separation, the itching of longing, and the torment of death.

 The ballad Ji Waya La Lachhi Maduni is a tragic song based on a Newa merchant, his mother, and his wife.
 The merchant is about to leave Kathmandu for Tibet on a work.
 The song starts with the wife pleading with her mother-in-law to stop him, saying that it's not even been a month since she came to their home and he wants to go away.
 Being raised in Kathmandu, Devkota had heard this song from locals singing it at a local Pati (पाटी or फ़ल्चा).
 He was highly fascinated by the song and decided to re-write it in Nepali.
 Since the Rana rulers had put a ban on the Newa trade, language and literature, he changed the main character from a Newa merchant as in the original song to a Kshatriya (warrior class) character.
 Although Kshatriya people did not practice trade for their living during those days, he had to depict it as such in order to lure the Rana rulers.

 The following couplet, which is among the most famous and frequently quoted lines from the epic, celebrates the triumph of humanity and compassion over the hierarchies created by caste in Nepalese culture.